Are you ready?

 The sport of IPSC was originally developed to test shooters’ practical skills using full power handguns.
-Today, the sport includes four major divisions:
+Today, the sport includes seven divisions:

 The Open division is the F1 class of the IPSC shooting world.
 Athletes’ firearms can be modified with a number of enhancements, including optics for improved accuracy, extended magazines for extra power and recoil-lightening compensators for faster shooting speed.

 The Standard division sees athletes competing with some modifications to their firearms for enhanced fit and performance, however optics and recoil compensators are not allowed, and the pistol must fit in a standard-sized box – which limits overall magazine capacity.

-In the Production division, shooters compete with unmodified handguns commonly used by police and military forces around the world, however magazine capacity is limited to 15 rounds.
+In the Production division, athletes compete with unmodified handguns commonly used by police and military forces around the world, however magazine capacity is limited to 15 rounds.
 The Production division is popular due to the availability and lower cost of equipment.